Silber8806/CSCI-33a-Project1/README.md

 I decided to quickly write up a quick procedure to source variables with bash.
 Afterwards, I realized that might have been a bit zealous and I could have probably just kept a single config file and sourced it.
 I kept the file, because it is useful in this setting.
 I think Python uses a .env file for the same purposes, but would have to research what best practices would be here.
+I decided to use that file as a start to an automation directory where I could put infrastructure related code.

 #### Postgres exist clause use
 For database logic, I frequently use the postgres exists clause.
 Exists works similar to a join, but doesn't produce